semantic-machines/v-storage/examples/README.md

 ### Runtime Errors

 **LMDB unavailable:**
-- LMDB storage requires system libraries
+- LMDB storage requires system libraries (heed 0.22.0)
+- Use MemoryStorage for testing

+**MDBX unavailable:**
+- MDBX storage requires libmdbx 0.6.3
+- More modern alternative to LMDB with better performance
 - Use MemoryStorage for testing

 **Tarantool unavailable:**